Higher Education reform package

 Removal of the FEE-HELP limit

-The FEE-HELP limit will be removed and there will be no limit on the amount of FEE-HELP and VET FEE‑HELP assistance that a student can access.
-This change will apply for all students from 1 January 2016.
+The FEE-HELP limit would be removed and there will be no limit on the amount of FEE-HELP and VET FEE‑HELP assistance that a student can access.
+This change would apply for all students from 1 January 2016.

-From 1 January 2016 FEE-HELP and HECS-HELP will be merged into a new single scheme called HECS.
-All students who were eligible for either HECS or FEE-HELP will continue to be eligible for HECS.
+From 1 January 2016 FEE-HELP and HECS-HELP would be merged into a new single scheme called HECS.
+All students who were eligible for either HECS-HELP or FEE-HELP would continue to be eligible for HECS.

 Revision of HECS repayment thresholds

-A new minimum repayment threshold for HECS will be introduced from the 2016‑17 income year (1 July 2016‑30 June 2017).
-In that year, graduates will commence repaying their HECS debt once their income reaches an estimated $50,638.
-A 2 per cent repayment rate will apply for those with incomes above this new threshold, up to the existing threshold (estimated to be $56,264 for the 2016‑17 income year).
+A new minimum repayment threshold for HECS would be introduced from the 2016‑17 income year (1 July 2016‑30 June 2017).
+In that year, graduates would commence repaying their HECS debt once their income reaches an estimated $50,638.
+A 2 per cent repayment rate would apply for those with incomes above this new threshold, up to the existing threshold (estimated to be $56,264 for the 2016‑17 income year).

-The repayment arrangements applying to students with incomes above the existing repayment threshold will not change.
+The repayment arrangements applying to students with incomes above the existing repayment threshold would not change.